Chelsea Wolfe: 2012–2022: Sargent House

-2023–present: She Reaches Out to She Reaches Out to She
+2023–present: She Reaches Out to She Reaches Out to She and The Dark

 On September 20, 2023, Wolfe announced that she had signed with Loma Vista Recordings, and released her debut single with the label, "Dusk".
-On October 24, she announced her seventh album, She Reaches Out to She Reaches Out to She, and released the second single, "Whispers in the Echo Chamber".
-The album was released on February 9, 2024 to positive reception.
+On October 24, she announced her eighth album, She Reaches Out to She Reaches Out to She, and released the second single, "Whispers in the Echo Chamber".
+The album was released on February 9, 2024, to positive reception.
 Wolfe toured the album throughout the year, including appearances at European festivals including Roadburn, Primavera Sound and Hellfest.
 She accompanied the album with the Undone EP of remixes and the Unbound EP of acoustic versions.
-On May 4, 2025 Wolfe teamed up with the industrial/noise rock band Health for their collaborative single "MEAN" released digitally via Health's Youtube channel.
+On May 4, 2025, Wolfe teamed up with the industrial/noise rock band Health for their collaborative single "Mean".

+On June 23, 2026 Wolfe released two new songs, "The Dark" and "Death Is Not The End," and announced The Dark World Tour.
+She released "Cold" in July 2026 as a single for her album The Dark, which was released on August 21, 2026.

 Collaborations

 Converge

 Wolfe collaborated with Converge for their album Bloodmoon: I.

 In April 2016, Wolfe and bandmate Ben Chisholm were special guests for Converge's collaborative live performance, Blood Moon, along with Stephen Brodsky of Cave In and Steve Von Till of Neurosis.
 Limited to four European performances, the collective performed "ambient/post-rock interpretations" of various tracks from Converge's discography, particularly songs of their "lesser-heard and slower work".
 The first Blood Moon set took place at Postbahnhof in Berlin on April 11.
 The second took place at La Cartonnerie in Reims on April 12.
 The third took place at Electric Brixton in London on April 13.
 The fourth and final Blood Moon show took place at the Roadburn Festival in the Netherlands on April 16.
 On September 28, 2021, Converge announced that the band and Chelsea Wolfe had collaborated again for the former's tenth studio album Bloodmoon: I, released on November 19, 2021.